bramses/bramses-highly-opinionated-vault-2023/README.md

 Workflows:

-New file (`ctrl-n`) automatically creates a Zettelkasten note to spec, you just need to replace the Lorem Ipsum.
+New file (`ctrl-n`) automatically creates a Zettelkasten note to spec, you just need to enter a title as specified by Templater.

 If you have content you want to extract from an existing note into a Zettel, you can highlight the text you want to convert, copy it to clipboard, and then create a new note with `ctrl-n`